DigitalPublishingToolkit/Money-Lab-Reader/docs/2_2-RobinHood.md

 logic has changed, the logic of derivatives has provided a means to manufacture liquidity, which does not devalue the base currency.
-At the moment our collective capacity to assume debt and pay taxes and be the direct bearer of austerity measures – for governments downsize and spend less for one simple reason, to be able to borrow more – creates direct vehicles for financial asset accumulation (which is not investment in expanding production).
+At the moment our collective capacity to assume debt and pay taxes and be the direct bearer of austerity measures – for governments to downsize and spend less for one simple reason, to be able to borrow more – creates direct vehicles for financial asset accumulation (which is not investment in expanding production).
 The increasing supply of government bonds (safe